Purgatory: History of the belief

-The Catholic church found specific Old Testament support in after-life purification in 2 Maccabees 12:42–45, part of the Catholic biblical canon but regarded as apocryphal by Protestants and Jews.
+The Catholic Church found specific Old Testament support in after-life purification in 2 Maccabees is part of the Catholic, Eastern Orthodox, Oriental Orthodox and Church of the East biblical canons, but regarded as apocryphal by Protestants and major branches of Judaism.
 According to the Catechism of the Catholic Church, praying for the dead was adopted by Christians from the beginning, a practice that presupposes that the dead are thereby assisted between death and their entry into their final abode.
-The New American Bible Revised Edition, authorized by the United States Catholic bishops, says in a note to the 2 Maccabees passage: "This is the earliest statement of the doctrine that prayers and sacrifices for the dead are efficacious.
-Judas probably intended his purification offering to ward off punishment from the living.
-The author, however, uses the story to demonstrate belief in the resurrection of the just, and in the possibility of expiation for the sins of otherwise good people who have died.
-This belief is similar to, but not quite the same as, the Catholic doctrine of purgatory."
+The New American Bible Revised Edition, authorized by the United States Conference of Catholic Bishops, says in a note to the 2 Maccabees passage: